-Most of the idolized subjects relayed by leading politicians talk about the fight against exclusion and the efforts –which they never defined the nature nor the actors of- to undertake to ensure ‘in’tegration of the excluded, in other terms : the inclusion.
+Most of the idolized subjects relayed by leading politicians talk about the fight against exclusion and the efforts to undertake to ensure ‘in’tegration of the excluded, in other terms : Inclusion.

 The exclusion is defined as being the process of excluding.
 Exclude is to deny to someone to access to a place, group or privilege and remove from consideration.ii Etymologically exclusion comes from the Latin word excludere, «from L. Excludere.
 Keep out, shut out, hinder, from ex-“out” + claudere “to close, shut»iii

 This brief definition expresses the brutal side and negative connotations this word refers to.
 We rather prefer the definition of Peter Saunders “Exclusion is a multi-dimensional concept that highlights the role of institutional structures and community attitudes in creating the barriers that lead to exclusion”.
 (Saunders, P.2006:1).
 That we complete with the description of Alain Touraine (Garnier, C.V.
 2010:3) of exclusion as an active word.

 In recent years, Tunisian cities have been the scene where exclusion has been deployed in all its forms and showed its extreme figures.
 This phenomenon has created social tensions, exasperation of the deprived population and high serge of outrage which leaded to unexpected intensive popular movements.